• Skip to primary navigation

 For Italians, many people assume it’s pasta—and they wouldn’t be wrong.
 While not all pastas necessarily fit this bill, Italians often eat pastina, or small, star-shaped pasta in a simple broth, when feeling under the weather or missing home.
 But for Italians, it’s also polenta.

-For those unfamiliar with polenta, think of grits fused with a cacio e pepe flavor profile, and you have baked polenta… or at least, the baked polenta we produce in this recipe.
+For those unfamiliar with polenta, think of grits fused with a cacio e pepe flavor profile, and you have baked polenta… or at least, the baked polenta I make in this recipe.
 While it’s an easy comparison with cheesy grits, those often evoke a cheddar-driven flavor, while this recipe owes its taste wholly and solely to the butter and Parmesan that melts into the cornmeal, giving this dish its luscious mouthfeel and addictive flavor.

 How can I jazz this polenta up a bit?

 Luckily, this recipe is more of a template than anything else.
 Even the suggested toppings, from the Parmesan and parsley to the black pepper, are optional!
-For starters, you can add more flavor to this polenta by replacing some of the water with chicken broth—and of course, we highly recommend enhancing the polenta with some additional cheese (any other aged cheese of your choice).
+For starters, you can add more flavor to this polenta by replacing some of the water with chicken broth—and of course, I highly recommend enhancing the polenta with some additional cheese (any other aged cheese of your choice).
 While parsley is recommended here, you can also fold in chives for a bit of an onion-forward bite, or fold in some rosemary or thyme to evoke the taste of a chicken pot pie.

 Additionally, while this polenta can be eaten alone, you can also top it with seasoned vegetables, a meat ragout, or your favorite marinated protein to make it more delicious and nutritious!